 Norplex-Micarta’s thermoset composites are known as proven performers in electrical applications and devices worldwide and have been for over 100 years.

-Norplex-Micarta ElectroLAM™ materials are engineered and produced specifically for electrical applications across a range of industries.
+Our ElectroLAM™ materials are designed and engineered as thermoset composites for electrical applications and devices throughout a wide scope of industries.

-The cotton based sheet offering consists of canvas or linen grade fabric combined with phenolic or melamine resins.
-We offer products complying with MIL-I-24768/ and NEMA C, CE, CF, L and LE requirements.
+The cotton-based sheet offering consists of canvas or linen-grade fabric combined with phenolic resins.
+We offer products complying with MIL-I-24768/, NEMA C, CE, CF, L, and LE, ASTM D709 and IEC requirements.

 Fiberglass tubes consist of fine or medium weave glass reinforcement combined with an epoxy, phenolic, melamine, or silicone resin system.
-Meeting the requirements of ML-I-24768 and NEMA G-5, G-7, G-9, G-10, or FR-4, these grades offer a variety of properties, including high temperature resistance, excellent electrical and mechanical properties, and arc and flame resistance, depending upon the resin system selected.
+Meeting the requirements of MIL-I-24768/, NEMA G-5, G-7, G-9, G-10, or FR-4, ASTM D709 and IEC these grades offer a variety of properties, including high-temperature resistance, excellent electrical and mechanical properties, and arc and flame resistance, depending upon the resin system selected.